Short film: Modern era

+Short films had become a medium for student, independent, and specialty work.
 A few animated shorts continue within the mainstream commercial distribution.
 For instance, Pixar has screened a short along with each of its feature films during its initial theatrical run since 1995 (producing shorts permanently since 2001).
 Since Disney acquired Pixar in 2006, Disney has also produced animated shorts since 2007 with the Goofy short How to Hook Up Your Home Theater and produced a series of live-action ones featuring The Muppets for viewing on YouTube as viral videos to promote the 2011 movie of the same name.

 In 2009, the horror short film No Through Road was released and went viral, creating analog horror.
 The short film would spark 3 sequels, creating a web series.

 DreamWorks Animation often produces a short sequel to include in the special edition video releases of major features, and are typical of a sufficient length to be broadcast as a TV special, a few films from the studio have added theatrical shorts as well.
 Warner Bros. often includes old shorts from its considerable library, connected only thematically, on the DVD releases of classic WB movies.
 From 2010–2012, Warner Bros. also released new Looney Tunes shorts before family films.

+Joy - A Selfless Journey to Happiness is a 2022 Indian Hindi-language award-winning short film written and directed by Nikhil Lama.
+The film follows the emotional journey of Joy, a free-spirited young man whose unexpected encounter with a visually impaired student named Netra introduces him to the world of scribes and disability support during examinations.
+Through themes of empathy, kindness, and selfless service, the film explores how small acts of compassion can transform lives and inspire personal growth.

+The lead female character, Netra, is portrayed by Julie Singh, whose performance received appreciation for its natural and heartfelt portrayal of a visually impaired student striving to achieve her goals.
+The film also stars Sambhav Jain and Suren Saini in prominent roles.
+Produced in India and set in New Delhi, the short film was noted for its socially relevant narrative and realistic storytelling style.